-Councils across the Movement are exploring how to diversify revenue streams while deepening real-world leadership experiences for Girl Scouts.
-However, current national policy limits girls - especially younger members and those not pursuing Gold Awards - from participating in donor solicitation activities, even when those efforts are approved by councils and benefit Girl Scout programs directly.
+Councils across the Movement are exploring how to diversify revenue streams while deepening realworld leadership experiences for Girl Scouts.
+However, current national policies and practices limit GSUSA, councils, and girls to innovate in this space.
+For instance, girls - especially younger members and those not pursuing Gold Awards - are not able to participate in donor solicitation activities, even when those efforts are approved by councils and benefit Girl Scout programs directly.